vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/brAhmaNam/sarva-prastutiH/7/1/10_pancharAtravidhiH/9-15-17-vidhAnam.md

 <details><summary>Keith</summary>

 There is an Agnistoma characterized by the Trivrt (Stoma); verily he wins brilliance.
-There is a Pañcadaça (Stoma); verily he wins power.
+There is a Pañcadaśa (Stoma); verily he wins power.
-There is a Saptadaça (Stoma), for the obtainment of food; verily also he gains offspring by reason of it.
+There is a Saptadaśa (Stoma), for the obtainment of food; verily also he gains offspring by reason of it.
 </details>